 The Smart Oven Air absolutely nailed some foods in our air frying testing.
 Its tater tots came out near perfect with nice crispiness on the outside and some good fluff on the inside.
 In prepping chicken breast it kept things tasting juicy while producing a bit of a crispy skin.
 It also excelled in making doughnuts with a nice crunch on the outside giving way to a delightful cakiness.

 Where the Smart Oven Air fell slightly behind its single-function counterparts was in onion rings and sweet potato fries.
 Its onion rings came out crispy but tasting a bit on the dry side, and its sweet potato fries (the bain of many an air fryer) really only had slight hints of crispiness.
-In both of these cases you can get slightly better results from the best dedicated devices like the Ninja 1550 Watt or the GoWISE USA 3.7 Quart Programmable.
+In both of these cases you can get slightly better results from the best dedicated devices.

 When you switch from a dedicated air fryer to a more versatile device you automatically leave behind a few conveniences, but overall we think the Breville Smart Oven handles the air frying process with aplomb.